Analysts Mean recommendation for Juniper Networks Inc. (JNPR) was 3.00: Is this the key time?

-Juniper Networks Inc. (JNPR) is priced at $29.08 after the most recent trading session.
-At the very opening of the session, the stock price was $29.24 and reached a high price of $29.31, prior to closing the session it reached the value of $28.98.
-The stock touched a low price of $28.935.Recently in News on September 1, 2021, Juniper Networks Deepens Commitment to Open RAN Innovation, Integrates Intel Technology.
+Juniper Networks Inc. (JNPR) is priced at $28.30 after the most recent trading session.
+At the very opening of the session, the stock price was $28.90 and reached a high price of $28.97, prior to closing the session it reached the value of $28.29.
+The stock touched a low price of $28.22.Recently in News on September 1, 2021, Juniper Networks Deepens Commitment to Open RAN Innovation, Integrates Intel Technology.
 Open RAN collaboration is another example of leadership and commitment to democratizing networks through modern, open frameworks.
 You can read further details here

 Juniper Networks Inc. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $29.77 on 08/25/21, with the lowest value was $22.39 for the same time period, recorded on 01/04/21.